 For us, there is little separation between our developer community, and ourselves.
 Additionally, we host Meet-ups in New York, San Francisco, and we recently announced our new meet-ups in Japan, Buenos Aires, Melbourne, Brisbane, and Bangalore.
 We hosted a Blockstack Summit in Berlin in March 2018, and announced the Decentralize the World Tour.
 (The next stop is Hong Kong!)
-Our larger community can be found on Github, Slack, Twitter, and Medium to name a few.
+Our larger community can be found on Github, Slack, Twitter, and our Blog, just to name a few.

 There are over a million ways to make an impact on someone, and no way is better or more meaningful than the other.
 At Alto, we have an overarching desire to “help the world,” and tackle an outrageously high medication non-adherence rate (the rate at which people don’t take their medication properly, or at all).
 However, we are largely motivated and inspired by connecting with the individuals we’re trying to help.
 That’s why we take so much pride in our Yelp reviews, have a Slack bot that posts every survey response we get from a patient, and why once a month, we volunteer at the SF Marin Food Bank.
 We want to be in touch with and give back to our community, personally and face-to-face.
 This is the common denominator across all members at Alto; we bond with one another as a result of bonding with our community, even when that means repackaging 3,000 pounds of cashews at the Food Bank.